rackerlabs/technical-blog/_posts/2015-08-13-install-openstack-from-source5.md

     | user_id                              | 2f9cf7c3b3674c0e9cff5143ea633a59                    |
     +--------------------------------------+-----------------------------------------------------+

-Finally use the nova list command to verify that the image booted.
-You may have to run this several times or wait a few seconds to give your newly created OpenStack system time to boot its first VM.
+Finally, use the nova list command to verify that the image booted.
+You may have to run this several times, or wait a few seconds, to give your newly created OpenStack system time to boot its first VM.

     root@controller:~# nova list
     +--------------------------------------+-----------------+--------+------------+-------------+------------------+